pnpm/pnpm.io/docs/motivation.md

 1. If you depend on different versions of the dependency, only the files that differ are added to the store.
-For instance, if it has 100 files, and a new version has a change in only one of those files, `pnpm update` will only add 1 new file to the store, instead of cloning the entire dependency bar the 1 change.
+For instance, if it has 100 files, and a new version has a change in only one of those files, `pnpm update` will only add 1 new file to the store, instead of cloning the entire dependency just for the singular change.
 1. All the files are saved in a single place on the disk.
 When packages are installed, their files are hard-linked from that single place, consuming no additional disk space.
 This allows you to share dependencies of the same version